 But we’ll start off simply: by looking at the symmetries of a triangle.

 How many rigid transformations does an equilateral triangle have?
+(Do not count transformations separately if they are equivalent.)

 What is the connection with symmetry?
 Well, when you casually say a shape has symmetry, like the capital letter A, that just means there’s a rigid transformation, horizontal reflection, that sends A to itself.
-The letter H has more symmetry, because now there is another rigid transformation that sends it to itself, vertical reflection.
+The letter H has at least one more symmetry, because now there is another rigid transformation that sends it to itself, vertical reflection.
 We will define a symmetry of an object to be a rigid transformation from that object to itself.

 So, from the last problem, we will say an equilateral triangle has six symmetries: three rotations and three reflections.